1st Brigade (Australia): World War I

-The 1st Brigade was re-constituted in Sydney, New South Wales, shortly after the start of World War I in August 1914 for service overseas as part of the Australian Imperial Force (AIF).
+The 1st Brigade was re-constituted in Sydney, shortly after the start of World War I in August 1914 for service overseas as part of the Australian Imperial Force (AIF).
 Upon formation it consisted of four infantry battalions—the 1st, 2nd, 3rd and 4th—however, later it received organic fire support when the 1st Australian Machine Gun Company (February 1916 to February 1918) and 1st Australian Trench Mortar Battery (from April 1916) were added to its order of battle.
 Assigned to the 1st Division, the brigade's first commanding officer was Colonel Henry MacLaurin.

 During the war, the 1st Brigade took part in the fighting at Gallipoli between April and December 1915, before being evacuated to Egypt at the end of the campaign.
 There, it was brought back up to strength and in mid-1916 the brigade was transferred to Europe, where it took part in the fighting on the Western Front in France and Belgium between 1916 and 1918, before being disbanded in April 1919.
 Notable battles in which the brigade fought include: Lone Pine, Pozières, Bullecourt, Passchendaele, Hazebrouck, Amiens and the Hindenburg Line.
 Five soldiers from 1st Brigade units received the Victoria Cross, Australia's highest military decoration, for their actions during the war.
 These were: John Hamilton, George Howell, Thomas Kenny, Leonard Keysor and Alfred Shout.